-We’ll get more information closer to the event (as always!) but it looks like most of the content is going to take place at the Venetian/Palazzo, MGM Grand, and Caesars Forum.
+We’ll get more information closer to the event (as always!) but it looks like most of the content is going to take place at the Venetian/Palazzo, Wynn/Encore, and Caesars Forum.

 That’s a bit of a shift from previous years.

 The ARIA has dropped its activities in favour of Caesars Forum.
 That actually makes a lot of sense.
-Now that AWS has adjusted and dropped the MGM Grand from the campus, most activities will be taking place near each other (Venetian/Palazzo and Caesars Forum) and the rest up the back road at the MGM Grand.
+Now that AWS has adjusted and dropped the MGM Grand from the campus, most activities will be taking place near each other.
+The Venetian/Palazzo, Wynn/Encore, and Caesars Forum are the epicentre of AWS re:Invent 2021.

 This should make moving between venues a lot easier during the day and give you more flexibility in where you decide to actually stay.

 It looks like you’re going to be heading to one of these three hotels (and maybe all three) every day of the show.

 Need your team to be comfortable in an AWS cloud environment?
 ACG Hands-on Labs are self-paced practice labs that put learners in environments that simulate real-world cloud challenges related to AWS.

 As you can probably tell, I’m a big fan of this show.
 This year will be great but it won’t be the same.
 The world has changed.

 If you aren’t comfortable or cannot attend in person, there is a limited virtual component.
 I’ll be honest, as an international attendee, I’m disappointed in this aspect of the show.